exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 - Starting from this block `#H`, every validator monitors list of current LECTs.
-As soon as there is a common LECT (that is defined by `+2/3` validators), **anchoring transaction proposal** (the anchoring transaction without validators' signatures) is completely defined and is agreed upon by `+2/3` validators.
+As soon as there is a common LECT (that is defined by `+2/3` validators), **anchoring transaction proposal** (the anchoring transaction without validators signatures) is completely defined and is agreed upon by `+2/3` validators.
-- After common LECT appears, every validator builds the anchoring transaction and sign it's every input.
+- After common LECT appears, every validator builds the anchoring transaction and sign its every input.
 - The signatures are publicized at the Exonum blockchain
 - Based on the signatures, _any_ Exonum node can create anchoring transaction and broadcast it to the Bitcoin network.
 In particular, all